PortsMaster/PortMaster-GUI/ANNOUNCEMENT.md

 # Under the Hood Improvements

 We've made significant enhancements under the hood.
 Say goodbye to the manual editing of ports.md; it has been replaced by the more advanced ports.json format.
 This format provides a wealth of information for each port and is now generated automatically by the ports themselves.
 We've even developed a tool that automates the creation of the port.json file for your convenience.

+# How to get it?

+On ArkOS/AmberELEC/uOS you just need to run PortMaster and it will update to the latest version, on JELOS you will need to follow the instructions from https://portmaster.games/installation.html